Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Results

 \subsubsection{Magnetisation}

-Of the several microphysical parameters of the model, the magnetisation $\sigma'$ is the most important.
-The value of the magnetisation determines other relevant microphysical parameters in magnetic reconnection events, such as the maximum (if $\sigma' \gg 1$) and minimum (if $\sigma' \lesssim 10$) energies of the particles (Eqs. \ref{eq:gmin} and \ref{eq:gmax}), the spectral index of the distribution, $p$, and the fraction of the reconnected power destined to the non-thermal population, $f_{\rm rec}$.
-Following the guidelines of \citet{Petropoulou_etal2016}, we explore three scenarios of low, medium, and high magnetisation of the jets.
-These three scenarios are determined by the parameters $(\sigma', p, f_{\rm rec}, N_\pm)$, which take the values $(3, 3, 0.15, 1)$, $(10, 2.1 , 0.25, 1)$, and $(50, 1.5, 0.5, 450)$, respectively.
-The other parameters are fixed to the values of the fiducial model.
+We consider separately the SED dependence with the magnetisation $\sigma'$, since it changes qualitatively the shape of the non-thermal spectrum.
+The magnetisation determines the maximum (if $\sigma' \gg 1$) and minimum particle energy (Eqs. \ref{eq:gmin} and \ref{eq:gmax_hard}) and the spectral index of the distribution, $p$, while it also influences, though weakly, the magnetic field and the total reconnected power.
+Following the results by \citet{Petropoulou_etal2016}, we explore three scenarios of low, medium, and high magnetisation of the jets.
+These three scenarios have different values for the pair $(\sigma', p)$, which are $(3, 3)$, $(10, 2.1)$, and $(50, 1.5)$, respectively.
+The other parameters are fixed to the values of the reference model.

-Figure \ref{fig:SED_sigma} shows the SED for these three scenarios.
-The dotted lines show the emission of the discs, which is independent of magnetisation, while the solid lines correspond to the total emission.
-The first thing to notice in the image is that the bolometric luminosity of the jets is higher for higher values of $\sigma'$, since $f_{\rm rec}$ also increases with this parameter.
-In the high-magnetisation model, the emission is so intense that even in hard X-rays, the jets dominate over the corona.

-The SED for low ($\sigma'=3$) and medium ($\sigma'=10$) magnetisation are equal to low energies; in these cases $p>2$ and the minimum energy of the distribution is determined by $\sigma'$; however, what determines the lower limit of the distribution is the SSA.
-On the contrary, in the case of high ($\sigma'=50$) magnetisation, $p<2$ holds and the minimum energy is not restricted and can take an arbitrarily small value.
-However, the emission is strongly self-absorbed below a frequency of $\nu=10^{13}$Hz.

-At high energies, the situation is the reverse of what happens at low energies.
-For $\sigma'=50$, the maximum energy of the particle distribution is limited by $\sigma'$ and is lower than the one that the particles can reach in the other two scenarios where the limit is set by the synchrotron losses (this is valid for the acceleration efficiency parameter of $\epsilon_{\rm acc}=10^5$ that we take).
-Then, the spectrum for the $\sigma'=50$ case, although more intense, decays rapidly above $\sim 100$ MeV, while in the low and medium magnetisation cases the spectrum reaches slightly higher energies ($\lesssim 1$GeV).
-Naturally, the slope of the spectrum in $\gamma$ rays is steeper for values greater than $\sigma'$ and less than $p$.